On the kink-kink collision problem of for the $\phi^{6}$ model with low speed: Introduction

-The set of solutions of \eqref{nlww} with finite energy is invariant under space translation, time translation and space reflection around $0,$ which means that if $\phi(t,x)$ is a solution of \eqref{nlww}, then $\phi(t,-x)$ is also a solution of \eqref{nlww}.
-The unique non-constant stationary solutions of \eqref{nlww} with finite energy are the kinks which are the space translation of either $H_{0,1}(x)$ or $H_{-1,0}(x)$ that are denote by
+for all $t\in\mathbb{R}.$ The set of solutions of \eqref{nlww} with finite energy is invariant under space translation, time translation, space reflection, time reflection, and Lorentz transformations.
+The unique non-constant stationary solutions of \eqref{nlww} with finite energy are the kinks which are the space translation of either $H_{0,1}(x)$ or $H_{-1,0}(x)$ that are denoted by